Getting You Back

 Knee

 The Knee joint requires the interaction of muscular contractions and ligamentous stability to insure proper mechanics and function.
 Unfortunately, the countless repetitions over the course of an individual’s lifetime can make it susceptible to breakdown.
-From muscular strains to fracture, the physicians and staff at Shore Orthopaedic University Associates are trained in the diagnosis and treatment of such conditions.
+However, the physicians at Shore Orthopaedic University Associates are trained in diagnosing and treating muscular strains to fractures.

 Quadriceps Sparing Knee Replacement